stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

  - It is useful when working with JSON, HTML, images, etc.

-In this tutorial we will use [hspec-golden](https://github.com/stackbuilders/hspec-golden) library to build some golden-test.
+In this tutorial we will use [hspec-golden](http://hackage.haskell.org/package/hspec-golden) library to build some golden-test.
 We will also use the hspec-golden CLI to easily update our tests.

+You can either code along with this tutorial or better undestand it by looking at the finished code.
+You can find this [code](https://github.com/stackbuilders/tutorials/tree/jguerra-hspec-tutorial) in Github.
+Feel free to use it.

+## Hspec-golden

+Hspec-golden is a stackbuilders testing module written in haskell that helps users implement golden test.
+It is an OpenSource project so feel free to [review](https://github.com/stackbuilders/hspec-golden) it.

 ## Getting Started

-First things first, you should create a new Haskell project on which we will be working:
+First things first, lets create a new Haskell project on which we will be working:

 ```bash
 stack new "hspec-golden-tests"